care1es5/care1es5.github.io/_posts/2024-03-21-Please-Ghidra-Fix.md

 ![highlight](/assets/img/ghidra-ida-users-4.png)

-Also, while you are there, if you like to see as much information as possible in the decompiled output, you should definitely turn on `Print nULL for null pointers` option.
+Also, while you are there, if you like to see as much information as possible in the decompiled output, you should definitely turn on `Print NULL for null pointers` option.

 # Function Graph and Listing Fields